34 Contemporary African Decor Ideas for Bold, Culturally Rich Interiors

 7. Afrocentric Prints on Upholstery

 Bright and bold African prints, like Ankara and Kente cloth, energize any room.
 Use them on upholstery, cushions, or curtains for vibrant accents.
 Choose African-inspired fabric for chairs or sofas to make them stand out as statement pieces.
-Minor touches like throw pillows or table runners can add just the right pop of color.
+Minor touches, such as throw pillows or table runners, can add just the right pop of color.

 Bold patterns, often featuring geometric shapes and bright hues, bring life to modern interiors.
 To balance them, mix these prints with neutral furniture or earthy tones.
 Afrocentric textiles transform plain spaces into vibrant, culturally rich interiors that radiate energy and style.